 Ureter Cancer -Ureter cancer is the most uncommon urologic cancer.
 It occurs most often in older adults and in people who have previously been treated for bladder cancer.
 Treatment for cancer of the ureter most often involves surgery, but in certain cases, chemotherapy may be recommended.

 Bladder Cancer– Each year, almost 71,000 new cases of bladder cancer are diagnosed in the United States.
 Men, Caucasians, and smokers have twice the risk of bladder cancer as the general population.
 Almost all the people who develop bladder cancer are over 55 years old.
 If diagnosed and treated in the early stages, bladder cancer is highly treatable.

 A vasectomy is a form of birth control for men that is meant to be permanent.
-During a vasectomy, Dr. Wilfong closes or blocks the tubes that carry sperm.
+During a vasectomy, Dr. Harrison closes or blocks the tubes that carry sperm.
 When the tubes are closed, sperm cannot leave a man’s body and cause pregnancy.
 Vasectomy blocks each vas deferens and keeps sperm out of the seminal fluid.
 The body absorbs the sperm instead of being ejaculated.
 Vasectomy is the most effective birth control for men.
 It is nearly 100 percent effective.